pkdone/gke-mongodb-demo/README.md

 ### 1.2 Main Deployment Steps

-1. To create a Kubernetes cluster, create the required disk storage (and associated PersistentVolumes), and deploy the MongoDB Service (including the StatefulSet running "mongod" containers), via a command-line terminal/shell, execute the following; if on linux run chmod 777 on following scripts:
+1. To create a Kubernetes cluster, create the required disk storage (and associated PersistentVolumes), and deploy the MongoDB Service (including the StatefulSet running "mongod" containers), via a command-line terminal/shell (ensure the script files set to be executable):

     ```
     $ cd scripts